Selecting a Database Mode¶

 The data generated in InTime is saved in a highly portable encrypted database file named "intimeruns.db".
-By default, InTime runs in "user" mode.
-The alternative is "project" mode.
+By default, InTime runs in "project" mode, as opposed to "user" mode.

 The key difference is where the InTime database file is stored.
 This mode also affects your ability to view and use the data and insights that InTime accumulates.

-To switch to Project mode, enter this command in the Tcl Console:
+To switch to User mode, enter this command in the Tcl Console:

 misc set runs_db user